 Learning Objectives are the five main topics that describe the type of learning that each beekeeper is required to do.
-The purpose of the Learning Objectives are to create a well rounded knowledge base for a beekeeper as he or she progresses through the program.
+The purpose of the Learning Objectives is to create a well-rounded knowledge base for a beekeeper as he or she progresses through the program.

 That is why becoming a Master Beekeeper doesn't just mean that you can manage a large number of hives, but that you can make products, conserve land resources, understand the organism that makes all of that possible, and so that you can become an advocate and teach others about bees.